MikeSusutZZ/Project-Quazar/README.md

   <img src="score_board.png" alt="" height="50px" width="100">
 </p>

 - Show off your sharpshooting skills!
-Each successful hit on an enemy ship boosts your score by 25 points.
+Each successful hit on an enemy ship boosts your score by the damage you deal.
+- Landing the killing blow on an enemy gives you 250 points!
+- Ramming into another player can be dangerous but may confirm a kill.
+The player with the lower health will die, but the other player takes damage equivalent to the others remaining HP.
+No points for the damage dealt while crashing since you pay a price as well.
 - Aim true, and you may find your name etched into the high scores for all of Project Quazar to see!

 Ready your thrusters and prepare for your first match in **Project Quazar**!